Tronald/CoordinateSharp/README.md

 ### Extension Packages

 Extension packages are being built to work in conjunction with CoordinateSharp.
 Currently available extension packages may be downloaded via Nuget.org.
-Documatation for extension packages is contained in the main documentation of the library and can be found [on our website](https://coordinatesharp.com/).
+Documentation for extension packages is contained in the main documentation of the library and can be found [on our website](https://coordinatesharp.com/).

 * **CoordinateSharp.Magnetic** - Calculate location based magnetic field elements.